The Western World, especially the United States, is largely an individualistic, narcissistic society.

-In applying this mindset to religious matters, the hip thing is to likewise seek spirituality in an individualistic, narcissistic manner.
-We pursue the formation of our religious convictions as if we were at a buffet.
+In applying this mindset to religious matters, the in thing is to seek spirituality in an individualistic, narcissistic way.
+We pursue the formation of our religious convictions as if we were at a buffet, a religious buffet.
 We pick a little bit of one thing, try a tad of something else, combine two things that were never intended to go together, and so on.

-The result is that we end up creating a God that is who we want him to be.
+The result of our religious buffet is that we end up creating a God that is who we want him to be.
 We effectively make God into our image.
 We dumb down the divine.
-This is not wise and just because we may feel justified in the process, it does not render the results as right or worthy.
+This is not wise, and just because we feel justified in the process, it doesn’t render the results as right or worthy.

-It matters not if we are talking about electricity or spiritually.
-Attempting to abide in a religious amalgamation is likewise untenable.
+Likewise, with our religious buffet is untenable.
+Attempting to live in a religious amalgamation won’t work.
 We need to pick one thing and go with it, fully and without reservation.
 For me, it is the God who is revealed in the Bible.
 Adding anything to that is only a distraction.